ML-Course-2025b/session7/material/Attention.md

 While Keys and Values often originate from the same source information, separating them provides crucial flexibility:

 *   **Matching vs. Content:** Keys are optimized for the task of *matching* relevance with the Query.
 Values contain the actual *content* to be aggregated and returned.
 *   **Information Retrieval Analogy:** Consider searching a digital library.
 Your search term (Query) might match against book titles or chapter headings (Keys).
 Upon finding relevant items, you retrieve their full text or detailed summaries (Values), which are more comprehensive than the Keys used for searching.
-For instance, searching for "ring quest" might match the Key "The Lord of the Rings: The Fellowship of the Ring", but you retrieve the Value which is the actual content of that book chapter.
+For instance, searching for "smart home networks" might match the Key "Internet of Things: Principles and Paradigms – Chapter 5: Smart Home Technologies", but you retrieve the Value, which is the detailed content of that chapter explaining IoT architectures for smart homes.
 *   **Model Flexibility:** In neural networks like Transformers, Q, K, and V are typically derived from input vectors using different learned transformations (linear projections).
 This allows the model to learn distinct representations optimal for querying, matching (Keys), and representing content (Values), leading to more powerful and nuanced attention capabilities.

 **5. Mathematical Representation and Basic Implementation**